eerrtrr/voice_web/README.md

  - **Create Angular folder**
  Go into a folder where you want to keep the project with angular.
- Select your preferred way to change you terminal directory into this folder.
- Then type `ng new "folder-name"`, replace folder-name with what you want.
+ Open a terminal and then type `ng new "folder-name"`, replace "folder-name" with the name you want.
- A bunch of things will be displayed, choose **yes** for angular routine and **css** for stylesheet format.
+ A bunch of things will be displayed,
+ - Choose **yes** for angular routine
+ - Choose **css** for stylesheet format
  That's all!
-You just create your main folder.
+You've just created your main folder.

   &nbsp;
  - **Build the project**
- With you terminal go into the folder that you've just created.
- Remove the folder src.
+ Go into your main folder and remove the folder "src".
  Take all the files you have just downloaded from the repository and paste them here.
+ You will be asked to replace some files, just say **yes**.
+ (The src folder replaces the one you've just deleted).
+ Your project is now built.

+  &nbsp;
+ - **Run the project**
+ Open a terminal into your main folder.
- Then type into your terminal `ng serve --no-live-reload --open`.
+ Then type command `./run`.
+ The project is running.
  Angular will compile the project and open your favorite web browser to show you the future.
  &nbsp;

  &nbsp;

  ***Hope you will like this project, thanks for testing!***